adamancer/minsci/README.md

 minsci-toolkit mosaic --create_jpeg
 ```

-One warning: PIL will sometimes fail to open TIFFs.
+About ImageMagick: PIL will sometimes fail to open TIFFs.
 When
 the mosaic script encounters unreadable TIFFs, it uses
 [ImageMagick](http://www.imagemagick.org/) to create a usable
 copy of the entire tile set.
 If ImageMagick is not installed, this